-The book called Muzej u loncu ("Museum in a Pot"), issued by the Požega Town Museum, will introduce you to traditional Slavonian dishes from the turn of the twentieth century.
-If you are looking for a more modern culinary experience, be sure to visit one of the restaurants with a Michelin Guide recommendation - the Waldinger Club in Osijek or the Dunav Hotel in Ilok.
+In a book entitled Muzej u loncu (Museum in a Pot) of the Požega Town Museum, you can find out more about the traditional Slavonian dishes dating back to the late 19th and the early 20th century.
+And if you are looking for a more contemporary culinary experience, the Michelin Guide-listed restaurants of Waldinger Hotel in Osijek and Dunav Hotel in Ilok are the places to be.